-Foreign investors who want to set up a company in Sweden
+Foreign investors who want to open a company in Sweden

 can ask our lawyers for detailed information and assistance.
-We offer legal services to businessmen who open compenies in other European countries, such as France
+We offer legal services to businessmen who open companies in other European countries, such as France

 etc. We provide incorporation services for opening firms in many European countries, such as Italy or Germany.